March 11, 2026 5 min read

 If buyers ask AI systems for “best commercial roofing company in Phoenix” or “top outsourced CFO for healthcare clinics in Chicago,” you need content that helps the web answer those questions credibly.

-That does not mean publishing spammy “best of” pages about yourself.
+That doesn’t mean publishing spammy “best of” pages about yourself.
 It means creating assets like:

 Those pages give search engines and answer engines more structured material to use when mapping intent to trustworthy providers.